2 MLB games postponed as Marlins deal with virus outbreak

 “Postponing tonight’s home opener was the correct decision to ensure we take a collective pause and try to properly grasp the totality of this situation,” Jeter said.

-“That was never our mentality,” Rojas said.
-“We knew this could happen at some point.
-We came to the ballpark ready to play.”

-Said manager Don Mattingly: “It’s fair to say guys are concerned about things.
-They want how they’re feeling about the situation to be heard.
-I think it’s fair.
-We’re talking about health.”

-The Marlins played exhibition games at Atlanta on Tuesday and Wednesday against the Braves, who have since been without their top two catchers, Tyler Flowers and Travis d’Arnaud, after both players showed symptoms of COVID-19.
-Mattingly declined to say whether he thought the Marlins’ health issues were related to the Atlanta stop.
+The Marlins played exhibition games at Atlanta on Tuesday and Wednesday against the Braves, who have since been without their top two catchers, Tyler Flowers and Travis d’Arnaud, after both showed symptoms of COVID-19.

-Miami is a hot spot for the pandemic, but on Sunday, Mattingly said he feels safer there.

-“You feel safe at the ballpark; I feel safe with my surroundings going home,” he said.
-“It’s a lot scarier on the road.”
+The potential source of the outbreak was a topic around the majors Monday.

+“I think it’s really important to trace how it occurred.
+That’s the one thing we need to know first before you jump to a lot of different conclusions,” Los Angeles Angels manager Joe Maddon said.
+“If there was a breach of protocol by any of those players, then it’s more easily explainable, and if not, then it becomes more problematic.
+I would just wait and see, let them trace things back, try to figure out why it occurred, and then you start creating your conclusions or drawing your plan up to solve it.”